 It's not all fun and games; the leading influencers in gaming must be self-starters that tackle projects and challenges with responsibility and initiative.
 Learn how market research, ingenuity, persistence and empathy are all necessary when it comes to writing, testing and delivering the code that makes the biggest impact in a highly competitive field.

-Eligible Licensure/Certifications
+Licensure/Certifications

-• Unity Certified User - Programmer
+• Unity Certified User: Programmer

-• Unity Certified User - VR Developer
+• Unity Certified User: VR Developer

 At A Glance